lino-framework/lino/docs/about/index.rst

 Lino then adds its own features to the above:

+- An out-of-the-box :doc:`user interface </topics/ui>`.
+  Lino application developers don't waste their time writing html templates or css.

 - :doc:`/topics/layouts` :
   Design not only your *models* but also your *forms* using the Python language.

-- An extensible collection of out-of-the-box :doc:`user interfaces </topics/ui>`.
-  Lino application developers don't waste their time writing html templates or css.
+- Lino adds enterprise-level concepts for definining :doc:`/topics/perms` and :doc:`/topics/workflow`.

 - :ref:`mldbc` :
   Use Lino's rich experience with applications that manage multilingual database content.